Coulee Dam in Grant County, Washington — The American West (Northwest)

 Regarding Grand Coulee Dam.
 Grand Coulee Dam is the largest concrete structure and largest producer of hydropower in the United States.

 Credits.
-This page was last revised on February 10, 2019.
-This page originally submitted on February 6, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 28 times since then.
+This page was last revised on October 14, 2020.
+It was originally submitted on February 6, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 91 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on February 7, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.